 - ResourceGroupName (mandatory) - the name of the resource group associated with your Automation account.

-- HybridGroupName (mandatory) - the name of a Hybrid Runbook Worker group that you will specify as a target for the runbooks supporting this scenario
+- HybridGroupName (mandatory) - the name of a Hybrid Runbook Worker group that you specify as a target for the runbooks supporting this scenario.

 WorkspaceName (optional) - the OMS workspace name.
-If you do not have an OMS workspace, the script will create and configure one.
+If you do not have an OMS workspace, the script creates and configures one.

 Currently the only Automation regions supported for integration with OMS are - Australia Southeast, East US 2, Southeast Asia, and West Europe.
-If your Automation account is not in one of those regions, the script will create the OMS workspace but it will warn you that it cannot link them together.
+If your Automation account is not in one of those regions, the script creates an OMS workspace but it warns you that it cannot link them together.

-You will be prompted to authenticate with Azure after you execute the script.
-You must log in with an account that is a member of the Subscription Admins role and co-administrator of the subscription.
+You are prompted to authenticate with Azure after you execute the script.
+You must sign in with an account that is a member of the Subscription Admins role and co-administrator of the subscription.

 .\New-OnPremiseHybridWorker.ps1 -AutomationAccountName <NameofAutomationAccount> ` -ResourceGroupName <NameofOResourceGroup> -HybridGroupName <NameofHRWGroup> ` -SubscriptionId <AzureSubscriptionId> -WorkspaceName <NameOfOMSWorkspace>

-You will be prompted to agree to install NuGet and you will be prompted to authenticate with your Azure credentials.
+You are prompted to agree to install NuGet and you are prompted to authenticate with your Azure credentials.

-After the script is complete, the Hybrid Worker Groups blade will show the new group and number of members or if an existing group, the number of members will be incremented accordingly.
-You can select the group from the list on the on the Hybrid Worker Groups blade and select the Hybrid Workers tile.
-On the Hybrid Workers blade, you will see each member of the group listed.
+After the script is complete, the Hybrid Worker Groups blade will show the new group and number of members or if an existing group, the number of members is incremented.
+You can select the group from the list on the Hybrid Worker Groups blade and select the Hybrid Workers tile.
+On the Hybrid Workers blade, you see each member of the group listed.